Who Are We?

 James Ernest

-James Ernest (born October, 1968) is a an American author and game inventor, best known as the founder of Cheapass Games.
+James Ernest (born October, 1968) is an American author and game inventor, best known as the founder of Cheapass Games.

 James began his career as a professional juggler.
 He worked for ten years performing at theme parks, comedy clubs, and events around the world.
 His first book, Contact Juggling, was self-published in 1989.